About Pregnancy, Birth and Baby

 How can I access Pregnancy, Birth and Baby?

 Pregnancy, Birth and Baby provides phone and video support seven days a week (7am to midnight AET).
-There are 4 ways parents can access our information:
+There are 4 ways you can access our information:

-• Online - The Pregnancy, Birth and Baby website provides information for parents on a range of topics.
+- Online - The Pregnancy, Birth and Baby website provides information on a range of topics.

-• Social media - connect with Pregnancy, Birth and Baby on Facebook, Instagram and Twitter.
+- Social media - connect with Pregnancy, Birth and Baby on Facebook and Instagram.

 All the information provided by Pregnancy, Birth and Baby has gone through a strict quality assurance process, and is supported by a range of trusted partners including major health organisations.